 Joint Account - With Survivorship (And Not As A Tenancy By The Entirety Or As Tenants In Common) - is an account in the name of two or more persons.
 Each of you intend that when you die the balance in the account (subject to any previous pledge to which we have agreed) will belong to the survivor(s).
 If two or more of you survive, you will own the balance in the account as joint tenants with survivorship and not as tenants in common.

-Joint Account - As Tenants In Common Without Survivorship (And Not As A Tenancy By The Entirety) - is owned by two or more persons, but none of you intend (merely by opening this account) to create any right of survivorship in any other person.
+Joint Account - As Tenants In Common Without Survivorship (And Not As A Tenancy By The Entirety) - This is owned by two or more persons, but none of you intend (merely by opening this account) to create any right of survivorship in any other person.
 We encourage you to agree and tell us in writing of the percentage of the deposit contributed by each of you.
-This information will not, however, affect the “number of signatures” necessary for withdrawal.
+This information will not, however, affect the number of signatures necessary for withdrawal.

 Husband And Wife As A Tenancy By The Entirety - is an account in the name of two persons who are husband and wife as tenants by the entirety.

-STOP PAYMENTS - Unless otherwise provided, the rules in this section cover stopping payment of items such as checks and drafts.
+STOP PAYMENTS - The rules in this section cover stopping payment of items such as checks and drafts.
 Rules for stopping payment of other types of transfers of funds, such as consumer electronic fund transfers, may be established by law or our policy.
 If we have not disclosed these rules to you elsewhere, you may ask us about those rules.

 We may accept an order to stop payment on any item from any one of you.
 You must make any stop-payment order in the manner required by law and we must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
-Because stop-payment orders are handled by computers, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.
+Because the most effective way for us to execute a stop- payment order is by using an automated process, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.
 You may stop payment on any item drawn on your account whether you sign the item or not.
-Generally, if your stop-payment order is given to us in writing it is effective for six months.
+Generally, if your stop- payment order is given to us in writing it is effective for six months.
 Your order will lapse after that time if you do not renew the order in writing before the end of the six-month period.
 If the original stop-payment order was oral your stop-payment order will lapse after 14 calendar days if you do not confirm your order in writing within that time period.
 We are not obligated to notify you when a stop-payment order expires.
-A release of the stop-payment request may be made only by the person who initiated the stop-payment order.

 If you stop payment on an item and we incur any damages or expenses because of the stop payment, you agree to indemnify us for those damages or expenses, including attorneys’ fees.
 You assign to us all rights against the payee or any other holder of the item.
 You agree to cooperate with us in any legal actions that we may take against such persons.
 You should be aware that anyone holding the item may be entitled to enforce payment against you despite the stop-payment order.